epam/ai-dial/docs/user-guide.md

 ### Publish

 You can publish prompts to make them available for the target audience.

+> Watch [Publications](../video%20demos/demos/dial-publications) demo video to learn more about collaboration features in AI DIAL.

 > **Note**: to publish a shared prompt, [duplicate](#duplicate-1) it and then publish.